How to Configure Shared Content Between Sites

 The plugin has a bunch of settings in Settings > Network Crosspost.

-The cool thing here also is that you can switch to “Fields” tab and configure exactly what you would like to crosspost.
-For example you can ignore post statuses, so the posts are going to be created as drafts, and when you’re about to update them, their statuses on subsites remain unchanged.
+The cool thing here also is that you can switch to the “Fields” tab and configure exactly what you would like to crosspost.
+For example, you can ignore post statuses, so the posts are going to be created as drafts, and when you’re about to update them, their statuses on subsites remain unchanged.

 3. Configure what sites to allow for cross-posting

-If you skip this step, the plugin is going to use the 5 sub-sites from your WordPress multisite network ordered by their ID.
-Otherwise if you have hundreds of sub-sites in your network, it is better to choose which ones you would like to allow for crossposting.
+By default, after the initial plugin installation, the plugin will allow the first 5 sub-sites from your WordPress multisite network, ordered by their IDs.
+Because when you have hundreds of sub-sites in your network, it is probably better to manually choose which ones should be allowed for crossposting.

 4. Select the sub-sites when creating a post

-In case you’re using Gutenberg editor:
+In case you’re using the Gutenberg editor:

-In case you’re using Classic Editor:
+In case you’re using the Classic Editor:

-This is how it would work:
+This is how it will work:

 Bulk Crossposting